Gabs48/OpenCM/README.md

 Upload the project
 ------------------

-Uploading the project can be done with the command:
+Uploading the project can be done with the command (for unknown reason, my user does not have sufficient rights, so I use sudo here):
 ```
-make do_upload
+sudo make do_upload
 ```
+It happens that the board do not repond.
+If it's the case, you can retry when pressing the *user_sw* button.

 Serial Monitor
 --------------